 - For a nostalgic trip down Memory Lane, our collections website contains thousands of photographs and objects from the Museum’s collection that are available to view for free!
 This includes almost two thousand photos from the Reading Chronicle Collection taken between 1938 and 1962.

-- Browse our new ANIMAL: World Art Journeys online tour, blogs and activities.
+- Browse our ANIMAL: World Art Journeys online tour, blogs and activities.

-- Explore our new VE 75 pages including images of Reading's victory street parties in 1945.
+- Explore our VE 75 pages including images of Reading's victory street parties in 1945.

-- Learn about the history of the Windrush with our Windrush Day 2020 resources, co-created with Reading's Caribbean community, including a brand new online exhibition produced by Barbados Museum & Historical Society.
+- Learn about the history of the Windrush with our Windrush Day 2020 resources, co-created with Reading's Caribbean community, including an online exhibition produced by Barbados Museum & Historical Society.

 - Discover Reading's famous full-size Victorian version of the Bayeux Tapestry in its entirety on it own dedicated Britain's Bayeux Tapestry website.